LilithRainbows/HabboAirPlus/README.txt

 -Fixed camera movement bug (unconfirmed)
 -Now the default language of the login screen depends on the system language -Improved catalog badges visualization
+-Now a notification is displayed by default when a friend added to relationship goes online